comp1100/comp1100.github.io/_sources/innovation/3_customer_discovery.md

 1. There are no facts inside your building, so get outside.
 2. Develop for the few, not the many.
 3. Early adopters make your product.
-4. And are smarter than you.
+4. And know more than you.
-5. Focus Groups are for big companies, not startups.
+5. Focus groups are for big companies, not startups.
+6. Surveys don't give insight compared to interviews --- follow-up questions are difficult.
-6. The goal for release 1 is the minimum feature set for early adopters.
+7. The goal for release 1 is the minimum feature set for early adopters.

 ## Takeaways